-This distinction between the natural and the artificial furnishes a clue to the difference which runs through all the productions of man, and reveals the secret of their excellence or their defects.
-How often and how spontaneously do we sum up our whole admiration of a work by saying, "It is natural," and our whole dislike by the words, "It is artificial?"
-The naturalness and life-likeness in the one case are the spring of all that has pleased us; the formality and artifice in the other are the source of all that has repelled or disgusted Even when we go no further in our criticism, this general statement of conformity or oppugnancy to nature seems to be a sufficient criticism.
+This distinction between the natural and the artificial, furnishes a clue to the difference which runs through all the productions of man, and reveals the secret of their excellence or their defects.
+How often and how spontaneously do we sum up our whole admiration of a work by saying, "it is natural," and our whole dislike by the words, "it is artificial?"
+The naturalness and life-likeness in the one case, are the spring of all that has pleased us; the formality and artifice in the other, are the source of all that has repelled or disgusted us.
+Even when we go no further in our criticism, this general statement of conformity or oppugnancy to Nature, seems to be a sufficient criticism.
 And with good reason.
-For if a production has nature, has life in it, it has real and permanent excellence.
-It has the germ and root of all excellences. if it has not nature or life in it-if it is a mechanical, or an artificial, or a formal thing -it has the elements of all defects and all faults in it.
+For, if a production has nature, has life in it, it has real and permanent excellence.
+It has the germ and root of all excellencies.
+And if it has not nature or life in it-if it is a mechanical, or artificial, or a formal thing-it has the elements of all defects and all faults in it.

-It will be noticed here that we have used the term art in its more common and bad sense of contrariety to nature, and not in that technical and best signification of the word which implies the oneness and unison of the two.
-For true art, fine art, has nature in it; and the genuine artist, be he painter, or poet, or orator, is one who paints, or sings, or speaks, with a natural freedom and freshness.
-Hence it is that we are impressed by the great productions of fine art in the same way that we are by the works of nature.
-A painting, warm from the easel of Claude Lorraine, appeals to what is alive in us in the same genial way that a vernal landscape does.
-An oration from a clear brain, a beating heart, and a glowing lip, produces effects analogous to those of light and fire, and the electric currents.
-In this way a mysterious union is found to exist between outward nature and that inward nature in according to the old philosophy, it abhors a | the soul of man which we call genius: and in this way we see that there is no essential difference between nature and art.
+It will be noticed here, that we have used the term Art in its more common and bad sense of contrariety to Nature, and not in that technical and best signification of the word, which implies the oneness and unison of the two.
+For, true Art- Fine Art-has Nature in it, and the genuine artist, be he painter, or poet, or orator, is one who paints, or sings, or speaks, with a natural freedom and freshness.
+Hence it is, that we are impressed by the great productions of Fine Art, in the same way that we are by the works of Nature.
+A painting, warm from the easel of Claude Lorraine, appeals to what is alive in us, in the same genial way that a vernal An oration from a clear brain, a beating landscape does. heart, and a glowing lip, produces effects analogous to those of light, and fire, and the electric currents.
+In this way, a mysterious union is found to exist between outward nature and that inward nature in the soul of man, which we call genius; and in this way we see that there is no essential difference between Nature and Art.